 Event detection schedule: This setting allows you to select a time period when motion events should be sent.
 This setting is useful if your camera overlooks an area that is busy during the day, but should be quiet at night (i.e, a classroom, hallway, or loading area).
 If you want to send alerts based on the motion events, alert schedules can be set independently when setting up an Alert.
 In this case, please ensure that the event detection schedule for each camera covers all time periods that you want to receive alerts - motion alerts will not be sent during a period in which the camera does not emit motion events.

 Motion events are configured per camera in the following way:

 Toggle Motion Events

-(Optional) Select the checkmark next to the People and/or Vehicles checkboxes if you want to only generate events when people/vehicles are detected in the frame
+(Optional) Toggle the People and/or Vehicles filters if you want to only generate events when people/vehicles are detected in the frame

 (Optional) To add additional time windows click the + Add Another option after completing the step above

 Site Admin permissions are required to configure motion events on a camera

 There can only be one motion event configuration per camera.
 This configuration applies to all users in the organization